Giant Robo: The Day the Earth Stood Still: Related media

-The Giant Robo video game (SLPM-62526) was released for PlayStation 2 on November 3, 2004 by D3 Publisher.
+The Giant Robo video game (SLPM-62526) was released for PlayStation 2 on November 3, 2004, by D3 Publisher.
 Set in The Day the Earth Stood Still continuity, the player leads Daisaku Kusama and Giant Robo on a quest to defeat the BF Group.
 As Daisaku, the player can pick up items and power-ups on the battlefield; as Giant Robo, the player does battle with other mechas.
 A Versus Mode allows players to compete against each other using any of the robots featured on the series.
 The game is not available in Europe or North America.

-Mighty Ginrei: Final Fight (COCC-12444), an audio drama sequel to the Mighty GinRei OVA, was released on April 21, 1995, by Nippon Columbia.
+Mighty Gin Rei: Final Fight (COCC-12444), an audio drama sequel to the Mighty Gin Rei OVA, was released on April 21, 1995, by Nippon Columbia.
 Love Fight, a music collection tie-in, was released the same day.

 Reception

 The final installment of Giant Robo was released on January 25, 1998, eight years after production began and a full decade since its inception.
 The feature suffered from high running costs and low sales, but was better received in America.
 The series appeared in the 62nd position of Animages Top 100 Anime List, published in January 2001.
 In July of the same year, the series appeared on a list of the all time top 50 anime, according to Wizard Magazine.

 Critical reception has been largely positive.
 Hyper magazine rated it 10 out of 10 in 1996.
 Three different reviewers from the AnimeOnDVD site gave Giant Robo an "A+".
 John Huxley of Anime Boredom "highly recommends" the series and Anime Academy gives it a grade of 88%.

 Giant Robo has been called "one of the true timeless classics of Anime."
 Mike Crandol of Anime News Network says Imagawa "takes the best of the old and mixes it with the best of the new to create the definitive giant robot story."
 John Huxley of Anime Boredom concludes the series is "the super robot show as it was in your mind's eye, a perfect combination of the old without the disappointment of reality."